What is Price Segmentation

 Simply put, price segmentation is a pricing strategy where largely similar or identical goods are sold at different prices to different market segments based on how those customers value the product.
 By implanting a successful price segmentation strategy, your company can extract a greater portion of the consumer surplus in the form of untapped revenue and profits.

 Does all this sound too complicated?
 Well, do not worry because price segmentation is a challenging strategy to implement, and many companies do not know where to start.
-At Revenue Management Labs, our team of pricing experts can help you navigate how to set an optimal pricing strategy that works for you and your customer base to maximize revenue and ensure you are not leaving any money on the table.
+At Revenue Management Labs, our team of pricing experts can help you set an optimal pricing strategy that works for you and your customer base to maximize revenue and ensure you are not leaving any money on the table.

 Click here to see how Revenue Management Labs can help you substantially grow your revenue through the division of your customers into price segments based on extensive data analysis to evaluate different price responses and willingness-to-pay.